 📍 Location: The parade will happen on Market, Geary, Post, and Kearny Streets in SF’s Chinatown.

-While Chinatown is hosting events for the Lunar New Year starting this weekend with a massive flower market, the parade is typically one of the last events to close out the celebrations.
-The official day of the Lunar New Year is Wednesday, January 29, but you can look forward to several weeks of festivities.
+While Chinatown is hosting events for the Lunar New Year in full swing, the parade is typically one of the last events to close out the celebrations.
+While the official New Year was Wednesday, January 29, the iconic parade and street fair are this weekend on February 15 and 16.

 The Chinese New Year Parade has a long history in San Francisco.
 It’s been named one of the top ten parades in the world by the International Festivals & Events Association and is the biggest Lunar New Year parade outside of Asia.
 Over 100 units usually take part, with elaborate floats and costumes, firecrackers, and the newly crowned Miss Chinatown USA.
-You can get a good view all along the parade route, but bleacher seats are also available, costing between $45-75.
+You can get a good view all along the parade route, but bleacher seats are also available, costing between $45 and $ 75.

 Do your best to take public transportation to the parade, as thousands of people are expected to show up, and street parking will be limited.
 The festival is sponsored by Alaska Airlines and hosted by the San Francisco Chinese Chamber of Commerce.